 - The loan will be used for allowable purposes (described below) for the business.

-At the time this article was last updated, Congress passed legislation known as the Paycheck Protection Program Flexibility Act of 2020, which is retroactive to March 27.
+At the time this article was last updated (August 26, 2020), Congress had passed legislation known as the Paycheck Protection Program Flexibility Act of 2020, which is retroactive to March 27, 2020.
 The eight-week period to use the loan was extended to 24 weeks.
 That legislation includes a change to the 75/25 ratio rule for payroll by reducing the ratio to 60% for payroll expenses and 40% for other expenses.
 This means if at least 60% of the loan proceeds are used for payroll, the entire loan amount may be forgiven.

-For more information, please refer to the U.S. Department of Treasury Paycheck Protection Program website, which includes more details on how to apply.
+For more information, please refer to the U.S. Department of Treasury Paycheck Protection Program website, which includes more details about the program.

 SBA Economic Injury Disaster Loans